PrayushPai/PrayushPai/README.md

 - 👋 Hi, I’m @PrayushPai
+- I am a Computational Linguistics Sophomore at IIIT-H
 - 👀 I’m interested in Mathematics and Computer Sciences.
-- 🌱 I’m currently learning Statistics and Probability.
+- 🌱 I’m currently learning Quantitative Finance..
-- 💞️ I’m looking to collaborate on any interesting "IDEA".
-- 📫 Reach me at prayush.r@research.iiit.ac.in
+- 📫 Reach me at prayush.inc@gmail.com

 <!---
 PrayushPai/PrayushPai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.